Skip to main content

 Best Practices

-1. Create a dedicated database account and grant only necessary permissions
+1. Permission Management: Create a dedicated database account and grant only necessary permissions (SELECT, INSERT, UPDATE, DELETE).

-2. Regularly update the allowlist configuration to ensure security
+2. Security Configuration: Regularly update the allowlist configuration to ensure security.

-3. Use appropriate connection parameters to optimize performance
+3. Performance Optimization: Use appropriate connection parameters to optimize performance, such as setting the connection pool size.

-4. Set an appropriate timeout to prevent connection hanging
+4. Timeout Settings: Set a reasonable timeout (30-60 seconds recommended) to prevent connection hangs.